 All food is very fresh and cooked on barbecue grills and in real Turkish stoves.
 You can sit in a cafe for several hours and enjoy the sound of nature.

 After the meal, do not rush to return home.
-If you have a car, drive to Doyran or even Saklikent (a ski resort in Southern Turkey which is very cool in summer).
+If you have a car, drive to Doyran pond or even Saklikent Mountain.
 If you would like to buy fresh fruits, vegetables, butter, honey, or jam, this is the best place to do that.

 Our journey lasted around 6 hours.
 Since we were traveling by bikes, it took us much more time to get to the village and back to Antalya.
 But we also made many stops to take photos and walk around.